 You know how strawberries send out runners!
-Those young plants are what you want for next years crop.
-I let a couple dozen runners develop on last year’s Tower Garden.
+Those young plants are what you want for next year’s crop.
+I let a couple of dozen runners develop in last year’s Tower Garden.
 In the fall, I cut the starts off, planted them, and covered them with straw for the winter.
 Worked perfectly.
-Just saved myself a bunch of money with minimal labor!
+I just saved myself a bunch of money with minimal labor!

 Here is a short video of this year’s process.